pmattes/x3270/wc3270/README-zip.txt

     wc3270.exe       The wc3270 program, runs in a console window wc3270wiz.exe    The wc3270 Session Wizard, creates and edits session files and desktop shortcuts
-    ws3270.exe       The scripting (screen-scraping) version of wc3270 catf.exe         Helper application to monitor trace files x3270if.exe      Helper application for wc3270 scripting
+    s3270.exe        The scripting (screen-scraping) version of wc3270 catf.exe         Helper application to monitor trace files x3270if.exe      Helper application for wc3270 scripting

 The documentation is here:
-    html\            HTML documentation, the root is html\README.html LICENSE.txt      Legal necessities
+    LICENSE.txt      Legal necessities
-    NO-INSTALL.txt   How to run wc3270 without installing it (it can be a bit tricky)
+    NO-INSTALL.txt   How to run wc3270 without installing it